SpenceKonde/megaTinyCore/megaavr/extras/Ref_DirectPortManipulation.md

 Using `___SET` in this way does nothing untoward, though it is slower and not atomic.

 Not so DIRCLR - If you do `PORTx.DIRCLR |= (1 << 2) | (1 << 3)`.
 The compiler will then do a read modify write cycle.
 It will read the DIRCLR register, the current value of PORTx.DIR.
 Then that will bitwise OR'ed with the values you passed.
 It now has a temporary value in a register with each bit that is set in PORTx.DIR as well as bits 2 and 3 set.
 And then it will write that to PORTx.DIRCLR.
 This will result in EVERY BIT CURRENTLY SET BEING CLEARED!
 The same thing happens with tgl registers too - they toggle every pin set 1, clearing them and bam, there you go.

 None of that behavior is useful.
 Only use simple assignment with the SET/CLR/TGL registers, or regret it.

 ### Don't use a bloody pointer or reference to a vport register.
 * You don't get CBI/SBI speed.
-* It hides the true power of That prevents the whole benefit of vport registers from being seen.
-* There is evidence that an errata impacting all modern AVRs exists under certain highly unlikely write patterns.a common bug to trigger, but it's nasty when triggered.
+* If you know you can't get the benefits of VPORT registers (likely, because you don't know which port at compile time and are using a pointer or something), you can do things equally well or better using the PORTx registers.
+* Really, VPORTs should only be used if the port, and preferably the bit, are known at compile time, and you are either using simple assignment, flipping a single bit, or testing a single bit - that is required to get the performance benefit.
+And that's what makes them better than the PORTx registers - otherwise, they're just PORTx registers with fewer features that can only atomically set or clear one bit at a time.
+* There is evidence that an errata impacting all modern AVRs (and if not, many of them) exists under certain highly unlikely write patterns - and one of the main reasons they are unlikely is that they involve writing to the I/O space through a pointer register (specifically, doing so on the first clock after writing to somewhere else).
+This bug is ghastly when it manifests - the second write is silently lost - but that is uncommon enough that it took until now to be noticed - it is present on the 412 and the EA, and likely everything between them.

 ### PINnCTRL
 PORTx registers all contain PIN0CTRL through PIN7CTRL. this is where you:
 * set pin mode between normal, totally disabled, and interrupt on change/rising/falling/lowlevel,
 * Enable or disable the pullup
 * Enable features like INVEN and (on DB, DD, and EA) INLVL.
-(Invert-Enable and Parts that have Input Levels  it can put the thresholds into a non-VDD-dependant logic level mode.
-0.8 ot lower is a guaranteed a low and 1.8+ a high.
+(Invert-Enable, and Input Level for parts that support it.
+It can put the thresholds into a non-VDD-dependant "TTL" mode.
+0.8 or lower is a guaranteed LOW and 1.8+ guaranteed HIGH.
 Very useful for interfacing in open drain mode with low voltage devices.

 ### A sidenote: INTFLAGS
 While writing this, I realized that essentially, INTFLAGS is like a `___CLR` register for a hidden register that you can't otherwise interact with.I suspect that someone fuzzing these parts would find all sorts of crazy registers scattered through the extended I/O space.